 Our Approach

-Accelerating SDG Achievement worldwide through global cooperation, education, and science-based solutions.
+The SDSN accelerates SDG achievement worldwide through global cooperation, education, and science-based solutions.

 Our Vision

-To achieve major SDG breakthroughs by 2030 and beyond; decrease emissions to net-zero levels to curb the climate catastrophe; provide financing to vulnerable nations; and ensure a more inclusive world that leaves no one behind, we cannot continue business as usual.
+We cannot continue business as usual to achieve major SDG breakthroughs by 2030 and beyond; decrease emissions to net-zero levels to curb the climate catastrophe; provide financing to vulnerable nations; and ensure a more inclusive world that leaves no one behind.
 We need deep transformations at the global, regional, and local levels involving collaborative actions by governments, academia, civil society, and business.

 Our Strategy

-- Engaging directly with major international processes and institutions to promote science-based transformations.
+- Engaging directly with major international processes and institutions, including the UN, governments, civil society, and key stakeholders, to promote science-based SDG transformations.

 At the national and subnational levels, the SDSN continues to provide direct support to numerous national governments, parliaments, and statistical offices.
 Efforts include working with the European Commission to strengthen SDG data and analyses, partnering with the Beninese Ministry of Economy and Finance to publish the first pilot baseline Sustainable Development Report for the country, and signing an MOU with the Members of the European Parliament SDG Alliance to partner on furthering the 2030 Agenda.
 The SDSN’s research has also supported dozens of countries’ voluntary national reviews, including the first EU-wide Voluntary National Review.

 The organization also remains an active player in major international events and meetings, including the UN General Assembly, the High-Level Political Forum, the G20, and the UNFCCC COPs, influencing and supporting dialogue and actions on the SDGs.
-SDSN-organized high-level conferences, including the International Conference on Sustainable Development, further expand solutions-oriented actions for the SDGs.
+SDSN-organized high-level conferences further expand solutions-oriented actions for the SDGs.